thycotic/privman-docs/app-control/policies/examples/block/iTunes-file-up.md

 [priority]: # (4301)
 # iTunes with File Upload

 As we've seen, there are multiple ways to introduce a new application into Privilege Manager before assigning a policy to it.
-For this example we will perform a File Upload for the iTunes installer to quickly Blacklist the iTunes program from running on target endpoints.
+For this example we will perform a File Upload for the iTunes installer to quickly deny list the iTunes program from running on target endpoints.

 >**Note:** When the iTunes default filter is used to verify the correct Company name is entered to match the application targeted by the policy.